DenyT17/F1_Analysis/README.md

 ## Next goals 🏆⌛
-* Adding function to download drivers image from wikipedia url.
+* Adding functionality to taking into account the scores for sprints and the fastest lap
+* Creating plot showing changing max speed through years